Production Assistant/Master Control Operator

-KTEN Television, the NBC/ABC/CW affiliate in Denison, TX is looking for a full time news production assistant and master control operator.
+KTEN Television, the NBC/ABC/CW affiliate in Denison, TX is looking for a full time news production assistant/master control operator.

-Duties for this position include assisting with preparation for daily newscasts utilizing a file based workflow while preparing and re-packaging news content using Adobe Premier editing software.
-The operation of audio board and audio playback for our live newscasts, and the ability to train and to operate master control on a part time basis is also required.
+Duties for this position include assisting with preparation for daily newscasts utilizing a file based workflow while preparing & re-packaging news content using Adobe Premier editing software.
+The operation of audio board & audio playback for our live newscasts, & the ability to train & to operate master control on a part time basis is also required.

 Some television broadcast experience or education in RTF is strongly desired.